ArwedMeinert/Evaluation-of-Propositional-Expressions/README.md

 | 1 | 1 | 0 | 1 |
 | 1 | 1 | 1 | 1 |

 The Table above shows the state of the variables B, S, W and if the expression in itself is true with the given truth values.
 In this case, the expression is true, when B and S are false, and W is true and so on.
 The program can evaluate expressions with up to 24 individual variables.
-If the expression is given in the short form, the program can also evaluate brackets correctly (eg. (b|~s)->((b&s)|w))
+If the expression is given in the short form, the program can also evaluate brackets correctly (eg. (b|~s)->((b&s)|w)).